Ask CPAG Online - When can you get a UC Alternative Payment Arrangement?

 - you have at least two month's rent arrears; or

 - you have continually underpaid your rent over a period of time and have accrued at least one month's rent arrears.

 it appears the DWP currently have a policy of automatically instituting direct payments on request when they have evidence of at least two month's rent arrears.
 At this point, they can also make an additional direct payment of between 10% and 20% of your standard allowance to clear your rent arrears (the amount will depend on whether you have any other third party deductions from your UC - see What problems can arise with Alternative Payment Arrangements? if you want to dispute the amount).

-Annexe A of the guidance also lists other 'Tier One Factors' which make the need for an APA (including direct payments to the landlord) 'highly likely' or 'probable'.
+The guidance also lists other situations which make the need for an APA (including direct payments to the landlord) 'highly likely' or 'probable'.
 They include where:

 - you have been evicted for rent arrears within the last 12 months or are currently threatened with eviction;

 - you have severe debt problems;